-261M★ - Semester I 262M★ - Semester II 260M★ - Year Native American Cultures Grades 10, 11, 12 es 10, 11, 12
+261M★ - Semester I 262M★ - Semester II 260M★ - Year Native American Cultures Grades 10, 11, 12

 This course examines cultural traits and societal forms of specific North American indigenous peoples prior to the settlement of Europeans.
 Students explore the changes in the lifestyles of indigenous peoples as a result of the historical clash of cultures from the 15th century to the present.